 • Analyzing capital needs and gaps and identifying resources to support the regional food system

-• Identifying resources for for food system enterprises and providing technical assistance for partners and stakeholders, and applying for programs and resources that align with regional food system efforts
+• Identifying resources for food system enterprises and providing technical assistance for partners and stakeholders, and applying for programs and resources that align with regional food system efforts

 Amount of Funding